COSC3020/theory-vs-practice-ross223/README.md

 1. The program was run on a different machine than the first one that had worse specs.
 This would impact the guess as the runtime could not be correctly calculated using only asymptotic complexity.
-2. The algorithm was made unefficent for larger data sizes.
-Since I am just assuming that the average case for the algorithm is O(log(n)) this would impact the runtime because in reality the runtime could be much worse.
+2. The algorithm was made unefficent for data sets.
+Since I am just assuming that the average case for the algorithm is O(log(n)) this would impact the runtime because in reality the runtime could be much worse depending on the implementation.
 3. There are other programs running on the computer during the test.
 Programs can slow each other down due to necessary computational memory.
 If other programs were running on the computer, different times would be observed because of the unaccounted external runtimes.